Funded separately to Hull Maritime, Hull City Council is embarking on transforming Queens Gardens.

 A number of trees have been removed from the perimeter of the gardens.
 The trees were of poor quality and their size, mass and lack of root protection, as well as the inadequate construction of the 1950s retaining walls had resulted in significant structural damage to the perimeter walls.

-The walls will be rebuilt and will include new ramps to improve the accessibility of the gardens.
+The walls have been rebuilt and include new ramps to improve the accessibility of the gardens.
 Seasonal colour and interest will be introduced, providing beautiful autumnal colours.
-The semi-mature trees will be planted to provide a spectrum of colour to provide yellow, orange, burnt orange, red and burgundy accents each autumn.
+The semi-mature trees have been planted to provide a spectrum of colour to provide yellow, orange, burnt orange, red and burgundy accents each autumn.

 Northern Boundary (near Gosschalks and The Glass House)